-Blending Facilities are regional programmes in which EU funding leverages funding provided by a financial institution or a consortium of financial institutions coordinated by a lead financial institution in order to finance projects in the targeted geographical areas and sectors by way of financial instruments, such as loans, equity, guarantees or other risk-sharing instruments, of interest-rate subsidies or of technical assistance necessary for the preparation of such projects.
+Blending Facilities are regional initiatives in which EU financing leverages funding provided by a financial institution or a consortium of financial institutions coordinated by a lead financial institution.
+Blending Facilities finance projects in the targeted geographical areas and sectors by way of financing technical assistance necessary for the preparation of the project, "investment grant19", interest rate subsidies or financial instruments (such as loans, equity, guarantees or other risk-sharing instruments).

-A Regional Blending Facility is implemented by way of calls for expression of interest addressed to candidate delegatees which are Member States' or third donor countries' agencies or international organisations and launched following the adoption of an FinDec&AAP/M. This FinDec&AAP/M stipulates the selection and award criteria; the former ones treat the experience, and operational and financial capacity of the candidate; the latter ones address the quality of the project and its compliance with the objectives of the Regional Blending Facility.
+A Regional Blending Facility is implemented by way of calls for expression of interest addressed to candidate delegatees: Member States' or third donor countries' agencies, international organisations (such as international development banks) or the EIB.
+These calls for expression of interest are launched following the adoption of a FinDec&AAP/M. This FinDec&AAP/M stipulates the selection and award criteria; the former ones treat the experience and operational and financial capacity of the candidate; the latter ones address the quality of the project and its compliance with the objectives of the Regional Blending Facility.
 The FinDec&AAP/M includes an annex containing the indicative project pipeline.